bk/wmk/readme.md

   `link_append='#section2'` or `link_append='?q=searchstring'`.

 - `pagelist`: Runs a `page_match()` and lists the found pages.
 Required argument:
   `match_expr`.
+Optional arguments: `exclude_expr`, `ordering`, `limit`,
+  `template`, `fallback`, `template_args`. `exclude_expr` is a match expression which serves to *exclude* pages from the list found using the `match_expr`.
+  For instance, `pagelist({'has_tag': True}, exclude_expr={'has_tag':
+  'private'})` finds all tagged pages except those that have the tag `private`.
-Optional arguments: `ordering`, `limit`, `template`.
-The default is a simple unordered list of links to the found pages, using the page titles as the link text.
+  The default way of representing the found pages is a simple unordered list of links to them, using the page titles as the link text.
 If nothing is found, a string specified in the `fallback` parameter (by default an empty string) replaces the shortcode call.
-The formatting of the list can be changed by pointing to a Mako template using the `template` argument, which will receive a single argument, `pagelist` (a `MDContentList` of found pages).
+The formatting of the list can be changed by pointing to a Mako template using the `template` argument, which will receive the argument `pagelist` (a `MDContentList` of found pages), as well as `template_args`, if any.
 The template will only be called if something is found.

 - `resize_image`: Scales and crops images to a specified size.
 Required
   arguments: `path`, `width`, `height`.
 Optional arguments: `op` ('fit_width',